-Most of us have a kichen of some sort, right?
+Most of us have a kitchen of some sort, right?
 Well, you can use your kitchen to teach your kids science every day.
 I don’t mean lecturing them, making notes and doing experiments that have to be written up.
-Just talk to them, constantly, about what is going on right in font of them, all the time.
+Just talk to them, constantly, about what is going on right in front of them, all the time.
 Sometimes maybe buy them a few props and science kits, you can find some great home science resources in this post, but much learning comes from every-day chatter.
 I’ve found that it is the quickest and best way to get all sorts of useful knowledge cemented in those little heads.
+Some of our favourite kitchen science ideas, demonstrations and experiments are in this post along with some simple, affordable science kits and equipment for home use.

-So, arm yourself with a bit of background and a few cool tricks and lets get the science started, here are a few ideas:
+So, arm yourself with a bit of background and a few cool tricks and lets get the science started, here are a few simple kitchen science ideas:

 Physical and Chemical Change